 TO RECEIVE LIFETIME ACHIEVEMENT AWARDS AT

-2020 MAKE-UP ARTISTS AND HAIR STYLISTS GUILD AWARDS
+2021 MAKE-UP ARTISTS & HAIR STYLISTS GUILD AWARDS

 Additional awards will honor a Distinguished Artisan and nominees for outstanding achievements in motion pictures, television, commercials and live theater.
-Online voting will be made at www.local706.org.
-Nominations for this year’s awards will be announced on Monday, November 11, 2019.
-Final ballot on-line voting closes on Friday, January 3, 2020.
-Winners will be announced at the Annual Awards Gala on Saturday, January 11, 2020.
+Voting will be made online at www.local706.org.
+Nominations for this year’s awards will be announced on Thursday, February 18, 2021.
+Final ballot on-line voting closes on Thursday, March 18, 2021.
+Winners will be announced at the virtual 8th Annual Awards Gala on Saturday, April 3, 2021.

-The Make-Up Artists and Hair Stylist Guild Awards is proud to be sponsored by Diamond Sponsors: HASK Beauty, EI School of Professional Make-up; Silver Sponsors: His & Her Hair; Media Sponsors: The Hollywood Reporter, Variety.
+The Make-Up Artists and Hair Stylist Guild Awards is proud to be sponsored by Presenting Sponsor: HASK Beauty; Sapphire Sponsors: Nigel Beauty, Schwarzkopf Professional.
+Media Sponsors: The Hollywood Reporter, Variety, InStyle and SHOOT.

 Cheri Warner • Erick Yamagata • Weissman/Markovitz Communications

 310.207.4410 • MUAHSawards@ingledodd.com